GuoPorousMediaLab/HWRS505-405-2023Fall/README.md

 > - (2) choose a research problem in your own filed of interest and apply the concepts and research tools covered in class to systematically tackle the problem.
 >
 > For either option, you will need to summarize your key findings in a formal report and deliver a presentation in class.
+>
+> **Art of Porous Media Flow**
+>
+> As we will see in this class, the movement of fluids especially that in porous structures is full of beauty and you see it almost every day.
+During the semester, I encourage all of you to pay attention to any porous media flow phenomena in your day-to-day life.
+At the end of the semester, I would like all of you to submit a piece of artwork illustrating at least one interesting aspects of porous media flow.
+It can be a photo or short video you take or other forms of artwork of your choice.
+Whatever you decide to submit, make sure that it is entertaining!

 <h3>7.
 Course Grade:</h3>